andreasvisbech/Plotly_data_analysis/README.md

     5. "normalize_to_max".
 Will normalize the data to the max value of the data so the data is really in % of max.
     6. "table_pos=$VALUE".
 Allows user to specify positions of data samples in the analysis table.
 Can make comparison easier in case of large datasets.
     5. "Box_all" will include all the datapoints next to the boxplot in the figure.
+    6. "ignore_data" can be used for excluding data from the analysis while allowing it to stay in the excel sheet.